knopflerfish/knopflerfish.org/knopflerfish.org/trunk/osgi/bundles_opt/serial/readme.txt

    Fragment bundle containing the native code for a linux 2.6 system running on an armv4t based system.

+ rxtxcomm-linux-x86

+   Fragment bundle containing the native code for a linux 2.6 system running on a x86 based system.

  Note!
 Support for javax.comm, more supported systems and documentation
        will be added later.